tedious-tools/asdfler/README.md

 ```

-While in the home directory, run:
+While in the home directory or wherever you put the `.asdfler.yml` file, run:

 ```bash
 asdfler install